 Although confrontation is difficult for many people, it is often necessary.
 Failure to confront someone over bad behaviour may be misinterpreted as approval.
 With that being said, however, confrontations can get off track and turn into shouting matches, so this is where this book really helps.
 Crucial Confrontations teaches you skills for enhancing accountability, execution and resolution.
 It shows you how confrontations can help bring people back to a better, more productive course (and how you can make sure that each one does just that).

 “Great way of learning objection handling techniques.
 Moving into a new role at work this book really helped me.”
 “This is an essential tool for any person who has to deal with issues at work or at home.
 It gives a real insight into methods of communication that work and don’t work and has helped me to manage more effectively” “A fantastic book for business leaders, HR professionals and line managers great for reflection on life and management styles.
 Enjoy.”
 “The book is light, anecdotal and easy to read.
 Yet, we find that it offers so much sound advice that any manager, parent or spouse could find something useful.”
+You can buy the book here.

 This book tackles the realities of modern business life, the uncomfortable situations that can arise with flatter structures, tough workloads, demanding hours, and the need to exert influence across traditional boundaries.
 In these situations, successful people need assertiveness in order to achieve their goals.
 Whether you are a line manager, project leader, specialist, or key member of a team, this book gives practical guidance for developing your own natural assertiveness to benefit both yourself and your organisation.

 “The great thing about how this book is written is the practical advice you can start to apply straight away.
-All the scenes described are recognizable and you’ll find yourself thinking that’s exactly what I’ve just been through, how should I have dealt with it?
+All the scenes described are recognisable and you’ll find yourself thinking that’s exactly what I’ve just been through, how should I have dealt with it?
 If you feel you are overworked because you say yes too often, this is a great book.
 (That was my problem.)”
 “Out of all the books I have read and use as a coach, this is the one I have most often recommended to clients.
 When I ran a workshop based on what I had learned from the book it was one of the most emotional sessions, for clients, that they had ever experienced.
 It is a textbook.
 It is easy to read.
 The definitions proposed by the authors make a lot of sense.
 There are also illustrative examples to help you practise your understanding.
 Probably the most important lesson is that assertiveness can be learned.
 You do not have to be aggressive to get a hearing.”
+You can buy this book here.

 Stop avoiding having difficult conversations